openlayers/docs/library/feature_styling.rst

 * graphicXOffset, graphicYOffset
     Where the 'center' of an externalGraphic should be.

+* rotation
+    The rotation angle in degrees clockwise for a point symbolizer.

 * graphicName
     Name of a type of symbol to be used for a point mark.